Red-breasted toucan: Distribution and habitat

-in south-central, east-central, and southeastern Brazil south through eastern Paraguay and into northern Argentina's Formosa, Chaco, Corrientes, and Misiones provinces.
+in south-central, east-central, and southeastern Brazil south through eastern Paraguay, Bolivia and into northern Argentina's Formosa, Chaco, Corrientes, and Misiones provinces.
 It primarily inhabits subtropical and tropical, sub-montane and montane forest, but also scrublands, savanna with trees, and plantations.
 In elevation it mostly ranges between 100 and 1500 m; it occurs as high as 2070 m but only rarely.

 Behavior

 Movement

-In the southern part of its range the green-billed toucan moves to lower elevations in the austral winter.
+In the southern part of its range the red-breasted toucan moves to lower elevations in the austral winter.
 After breeding some move from natural forest into plantations.

 Feeding

-The green-billed toucan feeds mostly on fruits, of both native and introduced plants as well as green coffee beans and fruit in orchards.
+The red-breasted toucan feeds mostly on fruits, of both native and introduced plants as well as green coffee beans and fruit in orchards.
 To a lesser extent it also feeds on insects and small birds.
 It usually forages in pairs and small groups but 20 or more may gather at times.
 It usually forages in the forest canopy but will pick up fallen fruit from the ground.

 Breeding

-The green-billed toucan breeds between October and February in the southern part of its range and from January to June in the north.
+The red-breasted toucan breeds between October and February in the southern part of its range and from January to June in the north.
 Pairs are territorial.
 Males allopreen and courtship-feed females.
 The species nests in cavities in both living and dead trees, either those made by natural decay or excavated by woodpeckers, and will enlarge both the entrance hole and the cavity if needed.
 Typically the bottom of the cavity has a layer of ejested seeds.
 The few nests studied have ranged from 0.7 to 6.0 m above the ground.
 The clutch size is two to four eggs.
 Both adults incubate the eggs and both provision nestlings.
 The incubation period is about 16 to 19 days and fledging occurs 40 to 50 days after hatch.

 Vocal and non-vocal sounds

-The green-billed toucan is one of the "croaker" group of toucans.
+The red-breasted toucan is one of the "croaker" group of toucans.
 Its song is a "loud, raucous 'WRèh' or 'niuh'."
 Other vocalizations are a "long series of noisy honking 'grrekk' notes" and "low 'ek', 'zneep', [and] growl-like begging".
 It also claps its bill and rattles its tongue in the bill.

 Status

-The IUCN originally assessed the green-billed toucan as Near Threatened but since 2004 has rated it as being of Least Concern.
+The IUCN originally assessed the red-breasted toucan as Near Threatened but since 2004 has rated it as being of Least Concern.
 It has a very large range, but its population size is not known and is believed to be decreasing.
 No immediate threats have been identified.
 It is thought to be "reasonably common in general."
 It occurs in several protected areas but outside them is sometimes hunted or persecuted for taking orchard fruit.